armytag/langs/qathebo/notes.md

-# Qʼathebʼo -- 𞤗𞥇𞤢𞤬𞤫𞤩𞤮
+# Qʼatheɓo -- 𞤗𞥇𞤢𞤬𞤫𞤩𞤮

 ### Phonology
 - Phonemic /θ/ and /ɬ/, and no other fricatives
-- No phonemic /u/, only /a e i o/
+- No phonemic /u/, only /a ɛ i o/
 - Have a voicing pattern distinction only in plosive
 - Have a place of articulation contrast within one of the categories of labial, coronal, and dorsal
 - Have at least one non-pulmonic consonant